aces/Loris-MRI/docs/scripts_md/MRIProcessingUtility.md

 Determines which scanner ID was used for DICOM acquisitions.

 INPUTS:
-  $tarchiveInfo: tarchive information hashref
+  - $tarchiveInfo: tarchive information hashref
-  $to\_log      : whether this step should be logged
+  - $to\_log      : whether this step should be logged
-  $centerID    : center ID
+  - $centerID    : center ID
-  $NewScanner  : whether a new scanner entry should be created if the scanner used is a new scanner for the study
+  - $NewScanner  : whether a new scanner entry should be created if the scanner used is a new scanner for the study

 RETURNS: scanner ID

 ### get\_acqusitions($study\_dir, \\@acquisitions)

-UNUSED FUNCTION TO BE CLEANED UP IN ANOTHER PULL REQUEST
+UNUSED

 ### computeMd5Hash($file, $tarchive\_srcloc)